David Bowie Part 1: Transition & Tribute (1992)

 🎤 Artist: Tin Machine

-🗒️ Note: Two nights at the prestigious NHK Hall.
-These shows are recorded for high-definition television broadcast in Japan, capturing the band’s raw stage aesthetic.
+🗒️ Notes: Two prestigious nights at the NHK Hall.
+These performances are recorded for high-definition television broadcast in Japan, capturing the band’s raw, uncompromising stage aesthetic for a broader audience.

 📅 1992-02-07